Battle of Lonato: Paitone

 Moving from Rezzato, Despinoy attacked Ott piecemeal and was repulsed.
 After some fighting, the French general withdrew toward Brescia.
 Doggedly, Dallemagne moved around Ott's east flank and even reached Gavardo twice, but each time the Austrians drove him back.
 Dallemagne retreated to Brescia, where he reported sick.
 Casualties and other details of these fights are unknown.
 Because of the French attacks, Ott did not advance farther south than Paitone, south of Gavardo.
 At some time during the day, Klenau reinforced Ott.
 Reuss was sent cross-country to establish contact with Ocskay.

 Desenzano

 With his brigade of 1,800 men, Reuss soon appeared at Desenzano, recaptured the town, and rescued a number of prisoners from Ocskay's command.
 After learning the fate of Ocskay's brigade and finding that Massena's victorious division was closing in on him, Reuss beat a hasty retreat back to Gavardo, harassed by the French.
-He lost a number of prisoners on his retreat.
+He lost several prisoners on his retreat.
 Others were rescued by Major Gustave Maelcamp's small Austrian flotilla on the lake.